murraylax/canvasquizzeR/README.md

 # canvasquizzeR

-This is an R package with tools to convert quizzes from CSV to QTI quiz format (for Canvas upload), QTI to CSV, and QTI to pretty HTML.
+This is an R package with tools to convert quizzes given in spreadsheet formats to QTI quiz format (for Canvas upload), QTI to spreadsheets, and (eventually) either format to pretty HTML and/or PDF files.

 This is a work in progress.
-So far, this package can convert a quiz in a spreadsheet to a QTI .zip file, which can be uploaded to Canvas, or convert a quiz file downloaded from Canvas to a data frame, which can then be exported to a CSV or other spreadsheet format.
+So far, this package can convert a quiz in a spreadsheet format or word processing format to a QTI .zip file.
+The QTI .zip file can then be uploaded to Canvas.
+The package can also convert a quiz QTI .zip file (i.e the file format for quizzes downloaded from Canvas) to a dataframe, which can then be exported to a spreadsheet format.

 # Installation

 Install the package from github using the `install_github()` function from the `devtools` package.

 ```
-# Install the devtools package if necessary:
+# Install the `devtools` package if necessary:
 # install.packages("devtools")

+# Install the package
 devtools::install_github("murraylax/canvasquizzeR")
 ```